Most people hear about breaches from news articles written after the fact

 - Build a control environment with a layered approach.
 Take away the long hanging fruit and go a couple layers deeper.
 In essence, make your environment less attractive to the attacker;

-Make sure that the plan addresses how you’re going to answer the questions that everyone asks once the dust settles:
+Make sure that the data breach response plan addresses how you’re going to answer the questions that everyone asks once the dust settles:

 - How do we know we got everything?
 How did this happen – specifically?